translate/l10n-guide/docs/guide/introduction_to_wordfast.rst

 unexpected abbreviation occurs in mid-sentence), the translator can easily fix the faulty segmentation there and then.

-Basically, the translator presses Alt+down to move to the "next segment", then translates it, then presses Alt+down again, and so on.
+Basically, the translator presses :kbd:`Alt+Down` to move to the "next segment", then translates it, then presses :kbd:`Alt+Down` again, and so on.

-When the translator presses Alt+down, the next segment is opened in a visual source text box, with an empty target text box below it.
+When the translator presses :kbd:`Alt+Down`, the next segment is opened in a visual source text box, with an empty target text box below it.
 The translator then types his translation in the target text box.
-When the translator presses Alt+down again, the two boxes disappear but both the source and target text remain visible, with some special Wordfast codes between them.
-These codes are actually hidden text (and the source text is too), so if you press Ctrl+comma, the hidden text is no longer displayed and you can see what the final text would look like.
+When the translator presses :kbd:`Alt+Down` again, the two boxes disappear but both the source and target text remain visible, with some special Wordfast codes between them.
+These codes are actually hidden text (and the source text is too), so if you press :kbd:`Ctrl+,`, the hidden text is no longer displayed and you can see what the final text would look like.

 Here are some screenshots of the above dog/cat example (external = grey, internal = red, translatable = black).